12 Caribbean Movies to Inspire your next vacation

 Caribbean film locations: along the North Shore of Jamaica including Jamaica Inn, Dunn River Falls, Dragon Bay Beach and the Sandals Royal Plantation.

-Another film not filmed in the Caribbean, but the pirate adventure speaks of Caribbean adventures.
+Another film not filmed in the Caribbean, but the pirate adventure, Cutthroat Island, is all about Caribbean adventures.
 The town scenes were largely filmed in Malta.

-Caribbean film locations: San Juan National Historic Site, Puerto Rico
+Caribbean movie locations: San Juan National Historic Site, Puerto Rico

 Caribbean film location: Bahamas.